alexanderchopan/grantr/README.md

 - **activity entries** expand to show the frame chain of every tx — including blocked ones, with the failing frame marked
 - **tx previews** show the full frame sequence before signing, not a single "approve" button
 - **agent simulations** animate frames turning green (pass) or red (blocked) so you can watch the chain enforce the scope in real time

+**two reading levels for everything consequential.** authorize screens, tx previews, and policy changes lead with a plain-english consequence ("let lp rebalancer manage your lp", "add your laptop as a second signer") and hide the frame detail behind a `show frames [eip-8141]` toggle. newcomers read the headline, spec readers expand the frames.

 ## 6. constraints